List of Coronation Street characters introduced in 1994: Samir Rachid

 Samir Rachid was played by Al Nedjari from 1994 to 1995.
 He was the Moroccan boyfriend, and eventually the husband, of Deirdre Barlow (Anne Kirkbride).
 He was originally credited as "Samir Raship".
 Reflecting on the role years later, Nedjari explained that the role was his first job that he had outside of drama school, and that he was not too "thrilled" about the role as he had grown up without a television and thus did not feel connected to Coronation Street.
 He added, "I was quite a worthy, idealistic actor who wanted to do really important theatre but I left drama school on Friday and by Sunday evening I was on the set".

 Deirdre, then aged 39, fell in love with Samir, a 21-year-old Moroccan waiter she met while on holiday in August 1994.
 She brought Samir to Weatherfield, insisting that it was much more than a holiday romance.
 Everyone was shocked when Deirdre married Samir who was only three years older than Deirdre's daughter, Tracy (Dawn Acton) – who nearly did not go to the wedding, disgusted with her mother's choice.
 Deirdre and Samir then moved to Morocco but their plans were cut short in June 1995 when Tracy collapsed in a nightclub after taking ecstasy and needed a kidney transplant.
-They returned to Weatherfield and Deirdre and Tracy's adoptive father, Ken Barlow (William Roache), were both tested but neither were matches for Tracy.
+They returned to Weatherfield and Deirdre and Tracy's adoptive father, Ken Barlow (William Roache), were both tested but neither was a match for Tracy.
 Samir was tested and was surprisingly a perfect match.
 On the way to the hospital, Samir was attacked by a gang of youths in the street and later found unconscious on a canal towpath.
 He had suffered a fractured skull and later died in hospital but his kidneys were still in good condition and Deirdre gave the go-ahead for the organ to be donated to Tracy and the transplant was a success.
 However, Deirdre resented her daughter, blaming her for Samir's death.

 Olivia Devereux-Evans from OK! called Samir Deirdre's "toy boy" who had a "tragic" exit.
 She also reported how viewers "were taken aback by AI's transformation from his soap-star days" when they recognised the actor in 2023 from one of his new projects.